 Additional Perks: Both sides boast an array of peripheral perks poised to lure consumers in.
 Amazon gives members free access to their Amazon Prime streaming service (The Boys alone is worth the price of admission), additional discounts at their retail storefronts, and more.
 Walmart+ offers subscribers gas discounts ($0.05 per gallon), in-store wait-free checkout and scan-as-you-go options, and other benefits.
 Overall, a consumer’s interest in these additional perks will depend on their needs, life stage, location, etc. Edge: Push

 After sizing each participant up, it looks as though Amazon holds the advantage.
 The experience factor alone will make it difficult for Walmart to come close to unseating such a juggernaut.
 A lot can change in a short period of time, though.
 As noted, Walmart+ is incredibly unpredictable.
-There’s no guarantee it will launch as planned on September 15th.
-But then again, the timeframe itself is just as unpredictable.

 Even the seemingly invincible force that is Amazon felt the pain associated with the pandemic.
 Their next-gen logistical efforts were heavily impacted by a) demand and b) unpredictability.
 If a similar COVID-induced panic befalls the U.S. between now and end of year, Amazon could falter.
 And you can guess who will be there to round up those disenfranchised consumers unwilling to wait an additional day for baby wipes.